We work with the academic community, civil society, institutions and businesses to research specific solutions for sustainable development.

 Initiative that gathers 8 Oil & Gas companies with the aim of reducing methane emissions along the Oil & Gas supply chain, through the involvement of the main supply chain stakeholders.

-Association of companies active on sustainability issues.
+It is the association of companies active on sustainability issues.
 The WBCSD coordinates the Oil & Gas focus group for the implementation of the TCFD recommendations.

 Partnership with the Massachusetts Institute of Technology and Commonwealth Fusion Systems for the industrial development of technologies for the production of nuclear fusion energy.